sinclairzx81/fastify-typebox/readme.md

 ## Plugins

-Fastify TypeBox includes mappings for Fastify plugins.
-You will need to specify `FastifyTypeBoxInstance` instead of `FastifyInstance` for the instance parameter.
-This permits to plugin to be registered on the Fastify TypeBox instance.
+Fastify TypeBox provides mappings for Fastify plugins.
+However you will need to specify `FastifyTypeBoxInstance` instead of `FastifyInstance` for the instance parameter.
+This permits to plugin to be registered on Fastify TypeBox instances.

 ```typescript
 import { FastifyTypeBoxInstance } from 'fastify-typebox'